sph2sail/ficam-pacs/pages/pacs_procurements.md

     -	What facility access risks exist?
     -	How can the facility mitigate these risks?
     -	What PACS/E-PACS installations does the facility need?
-    -	What supporting systems would be integrated into the facility's PACS/E-PACS (e.g., intrusion detection, video-surveillance, emergency notification, elevator control)?
+    -	What support systems would be integrated into the facility's PACS/E-PACS (e.g., intrusion detection, video surveillance, emergency notification, elevator control)?
-    -	What PACS/E-PACS integrator and other contractor services does the agency need to solicit bids on?
+    -	What PACS/E-PACS integrator or other contractor services does the agency need to solicit bids on?
     -	What PACS/E-PACS hardware and software is needed?

  -  Your agency's selected integrator will help select the approved, needed hardware and software through the GSA Acquisitions process (Schedules 70 and 84, Blanket Purchase Orders, etc.).
 Useful considerations: <br>